1kastner/CouchDBAuthenticator/README.md

 ## Development

-For Visual Studio Code, the `.devcontainer` directory has been prepared.
+When you want to try out the current installer, on the project root level you can run `docker-compose up --build --force-recreate`.
-When you enter the Dev Container, you are on a small JupyterHub server with the CouchDBAuthenticator already being installed.
+This automatically sets up a minimal jupyterhub example with this authenticator.